Skip to main content

 When companies need the IoT Data Hub

-The IoT Data Hub is useful when machine data needs to be quickly usable without having to set up several separate data islands for dashboards, analysis, applications and AI.
+The IoT Data Hub is useful when machine data needs to be made available quickly without having to set up multiple separate data silos for dashboards, analytics, applications, and AI.

-Typical triggers are distributed machine data, high integration effort between OT and IT or the desire to quickly create initial visibility with just a few data sources.
+Common drivers include scattered machine data, the significant effort required to integrate OT and IT systems, or the desire to quickly gain initial visibility using just a few data sources.

-The platform forms a common foundation for MDE, dashboards, analysis functions, proprietary applications and integrated AI functions.
+To this end, the platform provides a common foundation for MDE, dashboards, analytics, custom applications, and integrated AI capabilities.

 Connectivity